exlinc/mdlr/docs/README.md

 # To use the tool

-To install for linux or OS X, copy/paste [this bash script](../installers/install.sh) onto your system and execute it.
-This can also be run again for updates.
+To install for linux or OS X systems, please run `curl https://s3-us-west-2.amazonaws.com/mdlr-dist/v1/install.sh | bash`.

+For docker-ized installs or systems where you are in the root shell, please run `curl https://s3-us-west-2.amazonaws.com/mdlr-dist/v1/install-root.sh | bash`

+These same scripts may also be run again for updates.

 For info on how to use `mdlr` check out the [guide](using-mdlr.md).